The instant pot makes it so easy to cook beets! You can do so many things with cooked beets or just eat them on their own. Just cook, peel, and eat!

 Beets are so beautiful.
 They look like jewels, don’t they?
-I love all of their colors: red, gold, striped – you name it.
+I love all of their colors: red, gold, striped (and yes, “striped” is absolutely a color when it comes to beets).
 And the flavor?!
 YUM.
 I know some people don’t love the “earthy” flavor of beets, but I do – they’re so sweet and well, earthy.

 - eat them on their own